 Let’s keep this article real nice and simple and straight to the point.
-No pun unintended.
 I will now cover all of the parts you’ll need in a logical order and explain them.

 Essentially all vehicles will have a unique spline on the steering shaft.
 A boss’s job is to translate that spline to a universal and standard PCD (bolt pattern) for installation of aftermarket steering-wheel.

-To counteract the fact your airbag is now out of the vehicle, we will use resistors and an inline-fuse-holder assembly to fool the SRS-Module (Airbag system) to believe the airbag is still in its original location and if the vehicle is in an impact the inline fuse (with a 2amp fuse) will blow and create an open-circuit.
+To counteract the fact your airbag is now out of the vehicle, we will now use resistors and an inline-fuse-holder assembly to fool the SRS-Module (Airbag system) to believe the airbag is still in its original location and if the vehicle is in an impact the inline fuse (2amp fuse) will blow and create an open-circuit.
 Acting as a airbag would, this is the best way to replicate the factory airbag.
 The SRS-Module will be non-wiser.

 The NC1/MK3.0 chassis will require just one of these SRS-Resistor-assemblies.
 The NC2/MK3.5 and later NC3/MK3.75 will require two of these assemblies.
-Most high-quality boss manufactures for the NC like WorksBell will supply these assemblies in their kit and will work with any year NC/MK3.
+Most high-quality boss manufactures like WorksBell will supply these assemblies in their kit and will work with any year vehicle.

 Your boss-kit will explain how to install these resistor-assemblies.